-Baseimmune and researchers from Imperial College announce co-development of a multi-epitope malaria vaccine
+Baseimmune and researchers from Imperial College announce co-development of a multi-gene malaria vaccine

 About the Baum Lab